“[Professor Sewall] called my name three times, yet I could not muster enough courage to answer.” –Ella Kyes, 1924Begin Chapter

 These ratios are the culmination of a slow revolution.
 It began nearly a century and a half ago, when U-M and a handful of other schools launched what many men called a “dangerous experiment”—the “coeducation” of women and men.

-At Michigan it began with one solitary woman, Madelon Stockwell, who was permitted to enroll in the fall of 1870.
-The following fall, 34 women joined her—a tiny cohort among a thousand men.
+At Michigan it began with one solitary woman, Madelon Stockwell, who was permitted to enroll in February of 1870.
+The following fall, in 1871, 34 women joined her—a tiny cohort among a thousand men.
 Gradually, their numbers expanded, reshaping campus life and helping to change the expectations of millions of women.

 What was life like for those early “co-eds”?